Built to confront what others avoid

 Who We Are

 Companies often run internal assessments in the wake of incidents, PR crises, leadership shifts or social pressure.
 As a result, even well-intentioned initiatives are often reactive, shallow, and unable to deliver structural change.
+This results in time, money and resources being spent without shifting outcomes, or alleviating harm.

 Insights To Stimulate Thought and Action